 If you’re as inspired by minimalism as we are, then you have certainly heard of capsule wardrobes.
 We think having just a few high quality goods that are handcrafted with care is the epitome of luxury.
 Your closet doesn’t have to be packed with one hundred different pieces of clothing.
 Rather, as with a capsule wardrobe, you can choose just a few beautiful pieces for the season that keep you feeling fresh and creative, without the burnout that comes from an overstuffed closet.
 The idea of capsule wardrobes was brought to fashion consciousness in the 1970s by boutique owner Susie Faux in London, but it was made popular by Donna Karan in 1985 when she released her own take on the capsule wardrobe with just seven interchangeable pieces that women could wear to work.

 The idea behind a capsule wardrobe is that there are certain pieces of clothing that are timeless, beautiful, and go with every season.
 There’s a variety of ways to create a capsule wardrobe, and a variety of philosophies about how many pieces you should include in yours.
 But what we love the most about capsule wardrobes is the fact that the modern kimono robe is a perfect piece for every single season and every wardrobe you can dream up.
-Today on the blog, we’re helping you build a capsule wardrobe for the winter that includes, you guessed it, how to wear your kimono robe during the winter months.
+Today on the blog, we’re teaching you how to build a winter capsule wardrobe that includes, you guessed it, how to wear your kimono robe during the winter months.

 If you’re wondering if the time it takes to build a capsule wardrobe is worth it — think of all the time you’re going to save when getting dressed in the morning.
 The jury is out on how many pieces you should be including in your capsule wardrobe.
 It could be as few as seven (like Donna Karan presented) or as many as 40.
 The range is up to you, but even just paring your closet down to 40 go-to pieces will make getting dressed every morning a breeze.
 You’ll easily rack up time when your rack of clothes contains only pieces you love to wear.
 Additionally, a capsule wardrobe is a sustainable and environmentally conscious way to dress.
 When you’re wearing high quality fabrics and materials, you’ll be able to wear and re-wear your pieces over and over again.
 In this way, you’re making an investment in your wardrobe and not piling up clothes that you’ll soon have to throw out because they become damaged or too worn.
 It could also save you money in the long run because you’re focused on how to get more out for your closet than in how to add more and more pieces.